JohnLCaron/rlauxe/docs/VerifierSpec.md

     If CVR(i) == ⊥ the Prover does not claim to be able to retrieve i.

 * The CVRs have the ballot identifier.
-* The CVRs may not be changed in any way after committment.
+* The CVRs may not be changed in any way after commitment.
 * The CVRS may have multiple contests.
 * The CVR comittment must be made before the seed is drawn.